Skip to main content

 Highlights

-• Two groundwater teacher workshops were held in FY 23.
-DNR staff worked with the Groundwater Center at the Center for Watershed Science and Education (CWSE) and WGNHS to provide training to educators from 20 schools and nature centers.
-Each attendee received a free groundwater model for their school.
+• Two groundwater teacher workshops were held in FY 2025.
+DNR staff worked with the UW Stevens Point - Central WI Groundwater Center and the Wisconsin Geological and Natural History Survey (WGNHS) to provide training to more than 20 educators from schools and nature centers.
+Each attendee received a free groundwater model for their school or facility.

 » Read more.